MPender08/dendritic-curvature-adaptation/README.md

 # Dynamic Curvature Adaptation

-This repository contains the official simulation suite for the **Curvature Adaptation Hypothesis** (CAH), a unified theory of cortical state that bridges cellular-level dendritic gating with macroscopic functional geometry, and the **Metabolic Phase Transition** (MPT), a theoretical framework that reframes consciousness as a thermodynamic necessity for high-dimensional biological systems.
+This repository contains the official simulation suite for the **Curvature Adaptation Hypothesis** (CAH), a unified theory of cortical state that bridges cellular-level dendritic gating with macroscopic functional geometry.

 <figure>
         <img src="Metabolic_Phase_Transition_Proof.png">